abhay-keyvalue/style-transfer/README.md

 ## Acknowledgments

-- TensorFlow.js team for the style transfer model
+- TensorFlow.js team for the style transfer and object detection models
 - Create React App for the project setup
 - Material-UI for the UI components